Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Results

 \subsection{Testing normalising flows with discrete inference}

 Having validated that the normalising flows can emulate the target population distributions, we now compare the flows to the KDEs in the discrete model selection framework.
 After training, we evaluate the probability of the observations given the normalising flows at the points $\{\chib^{\mathrm{*}}, \alphaCE^{\mathrm{*}}\}$.
-The hyperposteriors on the underlying branching fractions, and the model selection between the parameters $\chib$ and $\alphaCE$, comparing the two inference methods are shown in Figure~\ref{fig:discretebranchingfracs}.
+The hyperposteriors on the underlying branching fractions, and the model selection between the parameters $\chib$ and $\alphaCE$, comparing the two inference methods are shown in Figure~\ref{fig:discretebranchingfracs}, and posterior samples are included in our data release \citep{amazeflowsDR}.

 The inferred branching fractions for the five formation channels for both the normalising flows and the KDEs are shown in Table~\ref{tab:discinfbetas}.
 The branching fractions are consistent between both methods for all formation channels, with the CE channel having the highest branching fraction.
 Both the KDE and the normalising flow prefer the $\chib=0$ and $\chib=0.1$ models, with a slight preference for the $\chib=0.1$ model.
 There is a log Bayes factor between the models $\mathrm{log_{10}}\mathcal{B}^{\chib=0.1}_{\chib=0} = \BFchidisc$ for the normalising flows, and $\mathrm{log_{10}}\mathcal{B}^{\chib=0.1}_{\chib=0} = \BFchiKDE$ for the KDEs.
 The normalising flow also prefers high $\alphaCE$, in line with the KDE results; both methods strongly preferring the $\alphaCE=5$ model, with some support for $\alphaCE=2$, and minimal support for the models with lower $\alphaCE$.
 The log Bayes factor between the two preferred $\alphaCE$ values is $\mathrm{log_{10}}\mathcal{B}^{\alphaCE=5}_{\alphaCE=2} = \BFalphaCEdisc$ for the normalising flows and $\mathrm{log_{10}}\mathcal{B}^{\alphaCE=5}_{\alphaCE=2} = \BFalphaCEKDE$ for the KDEs.
 The general agreement of the normalising flows and the KDEs on the hyperposteriors of the branching fractions and the model selection of $\chib$ and $\alphaCE$ indicates the robustness of the results, and shows that normalising flows can perform comparably to the established KDE approach in a hierarchical inference problem.